jameschch/LeanParameterOptimization/README.md

 The parent optimizer will stop early for cases in which all out-sample scores return a failure.
 This indicates that the in-sample does not generalize and can often be resolved with a longer optimization period.

 ### useSharedAppDomain
-If it possible to run each parallel backtest in an isolated AppDomain, or in a single AppDomain.
+If it possible to run each parallel backtest in a dedicated AppDomain, or in a single AppDomain.
 The latter option can be useful for training a machine learning model and tends to execute more quickly.
+For Python algorithms this setting is ignored as only a single AppDomain is supported.

 ### minimumTrades
 Setting this value correctly will prevent fitting to a small number of high-success events that are unlikely to generalize.
 Any backtest not meeting the minimum trades will be ignored.